litansh/compose-Nginx-Jenkins/README.md

 # Bonuses

-generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https) lunch the jenkins server with the following plugins installed # plugins.txt icon-shim credentials authentication-tokens
+generate self signed TLS certificates and make the nginx send them to accessing clients (of course the protocol should change to https)

+lunch the jenkins server with the following plugins installed icon-shim credentials authentication-tokens